barsv/ivan-pascal-xkb/README.md

 ## Virtual modifier declaration.

-As in **xkb_types** type files a virtual modifiers that can be used in followed inctructions must be declared here.
-A real modifiers that can be used doesn't need to be declared becouse they have standard names.
-But the virtual modifiers can have any names therefore parser program need to know these names before all other instruction will be parsed.
+As in **xkb_types** files virtual modifiers that are used in the followed inctructions must be declared here.
+Real modifiers don't need to be declared because they have standard names.
+But virtual modifiers can have any names therefore the parser program needs to know these names before all other instruction will be parsed.

 Virtual modifier declaration looks like:

-'virtual\_modifiers' modifiers list ';'
+'virtual_modifiers' modifiers list ';'

 For example:

-virtual\_modifiers NumLock, AltGr ;
+virtual_modifiers NumLock, AltGr ;

 ## Interpretation description.